 In Indian school, children died quickly after eating poisoned meal

-At least 23 children, aged four to 12, died after vomiting and convulsing from agonising stomach cramps after eating the meal on Tuesday, officials and relatives said.
+At least 23 children, aged four to 12, died after vomiting and convulsing from agonizing stomach cramps after eating the meal on Tuesday, officials and relatives said.
 Death came so quickly for some that they died in their parents' arms while being taken to hospital.

 Dozens of other children are being treated for food poisoning.
 A local official said 25 children had died, but the toll could not be confirmed.

 Police were searching on Thursday for the headmistress of the school in Gandaman village in eastern Bihar, one of India's most impoverished states, who has disappeared.
-The school provided free meals under the Mid-Day Meal Scheme, the world's largest school feeding programme involving 120 million children.
+The school provided free meals under the Mid-Day Meal Scheme, the world's largest school feeding program involving 120 million children.

 Federal education minister M.M.
 Pallam Raju vowed that "action will be taken" against those responsible but did not single out anyone by name.